List of NCIS characters: Leon Vance

 It is revealed in season six ("Semper Fidelis") that the document was written by his supervising agent at the time.
 The Secretary of the Navy tells Gibbs that the file is a fabrication and that he thought all copies had been destroyed.
 It is further revealed in the season eight episode, "Enemies Domestic", that the head of the San Diego field office, when Vance was assigned there, had begun creating a legend for Vance that incorporated fictitious information about Vance in order to backstop a deep cover assignment, including the false information that Vance had been a pilot and director of a field office.

 In the season nine finale, "Till Death Do Us Part", a bomb blast occurs at NCIS headquarters with Vance's whereabouts unknown.
 In the season 10 premiere, "Extreme Prejudice", it is revealed that he survived relatively unscathed.
 In the season 10 episode "Shabbat Shalom", Vance is widowed when his wife Jackie is shot and dies in surgery.
 Eli David also dies in the episode.
 In the Season 11 episode "Homesick", Jackie's estranged biological father Lamar Addison shows up at the family home, much to Vance's displeasure.
 It is revealed that he walked out on Jackie, her mother and brother when she was young and that he was never married to her mother.

 Vance and Jackie have two children: a daughter, Kayla, and a son, Jared.
 Vance met his wife while attending a University of Maryland basketball game while Len Bias was playing.
 By season 10, Vance and Gibbs are on friendlier terms.
 Gibbs is particularly empathetic to Vance after his wife's murder since Gibbs himself went through a similar experience.
 Vance also prevents Gibbs' detention during a DOD internal investigation by allowing him to be temporarily assigned to JSOC.

 In "Double Trouble", Vance is almost asked to resign after a confrontation with former NCIS Agent Kip Klugman, whom Vance arrested during his last case as a field agent in San Diego in 2005, until he and Gibbs are able to clear his name.
-In that episode, Secretary Porter mentions that he has been the Director of NCIS for longer than his last two predecessors combined (at that point, just over 7 years).
+In that episode, Secretary Porter mentions that Vance has been the Director of NCIS for longer than his two predecessors combined (at that point, just over 7 years).

 In season sixteen, Vance is under surveillance by the CIA, following his abduction and torture by a terrorist at the end of the previous season.

+In the season twenty-three episode "All Good Things," Vance is shot by corrupt Army CID agent Dolan Thompson after defusing a bomb in the NCIS evidence garage, in the midst of an attempt by the U.S. Department of Defense to shut down NCIS and merge with Army CID.
+Despite Palmer's and Parker's attempts to save him, he dies, with a young version of the now deceased Ducky seen guiding him into the afterlife.
+He then reunites with Jackie.